Adamouization/dotfiles/README.md

 * [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=linux)

-Move the `.tar.gz` file from the Download directory to the directory where you wish to install.
-I usually install my IDEs in my ~/Applications directory:
+Untar the `.tar.gz` file directly from the `~/Download` directory to the directory where you wish to install e.g. in your `~/Applications` directory (must support executables), otherwise the recommended installation location according to the filesystem hierarchy standard (FHS) is `/opt`:

-`mv pycharm-professional-201X.X.X.tar.gz ~/Applications`

-Untar the file and start running the application:
+`sudo tar -xvfz pycharm-*.tar.gz -C /opt/`

+Start running the application by going to the `bin` directory and running `pycharm.sh`:

 ```
-tar -xvzf pycharm-professional-201X.X.X.tar.gz
-cd pycharm-201X.X.X/bin
+cd /opt/pycharm-*/bin
 sh pycharm.sh &
 ```